A dark room. The only

 or passionately desiring to contact them does not promote

 healing.
 Instead, it creates an emotional attachment.
-Hold

 their memories dear, remember them with fondness, but